Risk-Team/Climate-HAzard-Toolbox-CHAT-/README.md

 ![Kenya_trends_bias 1-2-3](https://user-images.githubusercontent.com/83447905/161943534-a86086c4-4578-4f27-9dfa-bf44f8d399ec.png)
 *Yearly increase in total precipitation in Kenya, January-March after bias correction.
 The regression line is fitted based on the ensemble mean of 6 CORDEX-CORE models while shading represents the between models standard deviation.
 Figure produced with the Climate HAzard toolbox (CHAT) developed at FAO (Climate Risk Team)*

+## Detailed information

-**A more detailed description of the functions being developed can be found in the training folder**
+A more detailed description of the functions being developed can be found [here](https://github.com/OCBteam/Climate-HAzard-Toolbox-CHAT-/blob/main/training/training.html) by pressing the download button.